jeanwl/LiveSplitOne-OBS-Layout/README.md

 OBS Browser source also has native opacity channel, which allows transparency while keeping font sharp and consistent (unlike Chroma key).

-[TUNIC LiveSplit One AutoSplitter](https://github.com/jeanwll/TUNIC-LiveSplitOne-AutoSplitter) was made alongside this project as an exemple to overcome absence of global hotkeys and AutoSplitting.
+[TUNIC LiveSplit One AutoSplitter](https://github.com/jeanwll/TUNIC-LiveSplitOne-AutoSplitter) was made alongside this project as an example to overcome absence of global hotkeys and AutoSplitting.

 This layout is a personnal proposition, along with some customisable CSS properties.